 Yagnob & Pamirs

-The Pamirs Mountains and Yagnob Valley in Tajikistan are home to extraordinary landscapes, abundant biodiversity, and ancient cultures.
-The Yagnobi are direct descendants of the empire of Sogdia.
-Both the people from the Yagnob Valley in northern Tajikistan and the Pamiri and Kyrgyz people in Gorno-Badakhshan in the east of the country have many distinct cultural traditions and local livelihoods well adapted to their regions.
+The Pamirs Mountains and Yagnob Valley in Tajikistan are home to extraordinary landscapes, with abundant biodiversity and ancient cultures.
+The Yagnobi people are direct descendants of the empire of Sogdia.
+Both people from Yagnob Valley in northern Tajikistan and the Pamiri and Kyrgyz people in Gorno-Badakhshan have many distinct cultural traditions and local livelihoods well adapted to their regions.

-Plateau Perspectives has been in dialogue over the past few years with key partners both in the high Pamirs Mountains and the Yagnob Valley, and in this way we have been learning about many of the opportunities as well as challenges faced by local agropastoralist mountain communities.
+Plateau Perspectives has been in dialogue over the past few years with partners in the high Pamirs Mountains and in Yagnob Valley.
+Unique needs and opportunities exist for partnerships, with unique challenges faced by resident agropastoralist mountain communities.

 The resident population of Yagnob Valley has been declining in recent years, with those that remain having only basic and often challenging living situations with urgent need for health care and education.
 Beyond seeking further improvements within these service areas, opportunities also exist for diversified livelihoods at the interface of tourism and conservation.
 Additionally, proposals are currently in development with the aim to recognize the secluded valley with ‘protected area’ status (with the goal to preserve and enrich both the natural environment and Yagnobi culture), and thus to help the people become more resilient and self-reliant with greater participation in conservation efforts, engagement in the emerging tourism sector, and documentation and preservation of traditional knowledge.